SergioMarti97/prog-proyect-balls/README.md

 # Sergio Game Engine Version: 0.0.01 pre-alpha
-This is a project made by Sergio Martí Torregrosa during the months of July and august.
-It pretends to be a simple game engine to develop window applications, coded in Java.
+<p>This is a project made by Sergio Martí Torregrosa during the months of July and august.
+It pretends to be a simple
+game engine to develop window applications, coded in Java.</p>
-For the moment, it uses the java.swing package
+<p>For the moment, it uses the java.swing package <a>https://docs.oracle.com/javase/7/docs/api/javax/swing/package-summary.html</a>.
-< https://docs.oracle.com/javase/7/docs/api/javax/swing/package-summary.html>.
 However, in the future the project
-is wanted to be able to also use JavaFx, or ported it to mobile applications in Android Studio.
+is wanted to be able to also use JavaFx, or ported it to mobile applications in Android Studio.</p>
+<p>Project date start: 06/07/2020.</p>

+## Project description
+<p>The concept </p>

 ```html